francoislegd/BSCV_ROS/README.md

 ROS presents the advantage to support multiple languages implementations such as roscpp for C++ or rospy for Python, as well as specific libraries in these languages, so one can write actions called "nodes" and then integrate them inside a package with some flexibility.
 However one of the drawback of ROS is that it is officially supported only on Linux Ubuntu 14.04 (for the indigo version) even if the community built around supports other platforms like MAC OS or Windows.
 This is due to the reason that the libraries tools have a linux oriented implementation and will not work with another exploiting system.
-Other various actions can be performed with sets of nodes called "packages" such as graphic visualization or network connexions (between active nodes). (insert graph image)
+Other various actions can be performed with sets of nodes called "packages" such as graphic visualization or network connexions (between active nodes).

 ### Robots used for the scenario